naivary/omp/docs/user-management.md

 Funtionaries can only be created by the root user.

-When a Coach joins a Team he unlocks certrain operations to manage the team.
+When a Coach joins a Team he unlocks TEAM_OWNER_OPERATIONS.